Excess amniotic fluid (more than 2 litres at term), commonly due to foetal anomalies. There are two clinical situations:

 – Use of oxytocin during labour is dangerous and oxytocin should be administered with caution as the over-distended uterus may rupture.

-– Amniotomy carries risk of cord prolapse: taking into account gestational age and potential presence of foetal malformation, a caesarean section may be considered.
-In the event of acute polyhydramnios in the second trimester, vaginal delivery should be pursued.
+– Amniotomy carries risk of cord prolapse.
+In the event of cord prolapse, a caesarean section may be considered taking into account gestational age and potential presence of foetal malformation.
+In the event of acute polyhydramnios in the second trimester, perform vaginal delivery.

-– Risk of post-partum haemorrhage (insert routinely an IV line).
+– Risk of postpartum haemorrhage (routinely insert an IV line).